 Once contents are published on the social platforms, these platforms act as a broadcast channel that encourages external websites to link to your published content.
 This is the reason why creating unique, informative, and relevant content cannot be emphasized enough.

 Volumes of diverse external links are a surefire sign of authority, at least in Google’s eyes.
 For more visibility, brand-relevant hashtags can be used.

 - Grow followers and connections for increased interactions

 Interactions lead to conversions.
-However, thousands of bought links will never do your contents and thus, your brand any favor.
+However, thousands of bought links will never do your content and thus, your brand any favor.
 Also, Google would know if your social proofs are bought and manipulated since Google is after quality followers.

 Building followership organically is a must.
 With this, you should present your brand to your social audience in a consistent manner.
 Engage your followers in an interactive way as well.